King Gnu: Career

 In August 2021, it was announced that King Gnu would perform the opening theme song "Boy" for the anime adaptation of Ranking of Kings; the song was released in October.
 In December, MAPPA released a few movie trailers promoting the Jujutsu Kaisen 0 anime film adaptation, which King Gnu have made 2 new songs for the film.
 The songs are "Ichizu" (一途) and "Sakayume" (逆夢), which are the opening and ending themes for the Jujutsu Kaisen movie.
 The two songs were released together as Ichizu/Sakayume.
 In March 2022, they released "Chameleon" (カメレオン, Kamereon), which is the theme for Japanese television drama Don't Call It Mystery, adapted from the manga of the same name.
 In November 2022, they played one of the biggest concerts of their career, performed in two days concerts with attended more than 100,000 fans at Tokyo Dome.

 King Gnu held their biggest tour ever in Japan "Closing Ceremony" on May and June 2023, which saw them play at stadiums five years after their debut for the first time in Nagai Stadium and Yokohama Nissan Stadium.
-They released "Specialz" as the opening theme for the Shibuya Incident arc, the second part of the second season of the Jujutsu Kaisen anime on September 1.
+They released "Specialz" as the opening theme for the Shibuya Incident Arc, the second part of the second season of the Jujutsu Kaisen anime on September 1.

-In March 2025, it was announced that King Gnu would perform the ending theme for Detective Conan: One-eyed Flashback, "TWILIGHT!!!".
+In March 2025, it was announced that King Gnu would perform the ending theme for Detective Conan: One-eyed Flashback, "Twilight!!!".

-In September 2025, King Gnu released the song "SO BAD", created as the exclusive official theme for Universal Studios Japan’s Zombie de Dance: Halloween Horror Nights event.
+In September 2025, King Gnu released the song "So Bad", created as the exclusive official theme for Universal Studios Japan’s Zombie de Dance: Halloween Horror Nights event.

+On January 9, 2026, King Gnu released their single "Aizo", to serve as the opening theme for Jujutsu Kaisen's Culling Game Arc.
+On July 29, they released their single "Go Ghost", to serve as the opening theme for The Ghost in the Shell.